huytrinhx/Reinforcement-Learning/Report.md

 This is the number of time steps occuring between each learning step.
 As mentioned above, this serves as the delay between the syncing of local networks and target networks.

-7. N_LEARN = 5
+7. N_LEARN = 10

 This is the number of consecutive training steps when we update the networks

 8. NOISE_DECAY = 1e-6

-This is the decay factor to reduce noise as the agent goes
+This is the decay factor to reduce noise as the agent goes in each episode.

 ### Model Architecture